Information for college students on coming to University College Birmingham over the summer

 If you need wellbeing and mental health support, check the Canvas page or contact firstname.lastname@example.org.
 For help outside of University College Birmingham, you can also call the mental health support line offered by Birmingham and Solihull NHS Trust.
 The helpline is available on 0121 262 3555 and is open 7 days a week, from 9am to 11pm.

-More detailed information about support services, including hardship support, is available on our Covid-19 FAQs page.
+More detailed information about support services is available on our Covid-19 FAQs page.

 Where can I find more information?